apereo/cas/docs/cas-server-documentation/installation/Troubleshooting-Guide.md

 A number of commons questions and answers are gathered here.
 Please watch for updates as this is likely to grow as time/development moves on.

-## How do I tune up MongoDb, MySql, Spring Webflow, etc?
+## How do I tune/extend MongoDb, MySQL, Spring Webflow, etc?

-If you have a question about tuning and configuration of external components used and utilized by CAS, and how you may achieve more advanced use cases other than what the defaults offer, your question is best answered and catered by the community in charge of that component's development and support.
+If you have a question about tuning and configuration of external components utilized by CAS and you have a need to achieve more advanced use cases other than what the CAS defaults offer, your question is best addressed by the community in charge of that component's development and support.
 As a general rule, you should always pick a technology with which you are most familiar, or otherwise, shoot a question to the Spring Webflow, MongoDb, Hazelcast, etc forums to have experts review and recommend ideas.

+Typical questions in this category that are best answered elsewhere are:

+- How do configure SSL for the web server?
+- How do I pass variables from one flow to the next in Spring webflow?
+- How do I tune up a hazelcast cluster?
+- What is the recommended strategy for making MongoDb highly available?

 ## Application X "redirected you too many times"